kontan/three.d.ts/readme.md

 ### TODO

-*  Currently, a automatically-generated reference is not provided because there is no document generator for TypeScript.
-If it is released, I intend to provide a API reference generated from three.d.ts.
-It would be very helpful for not only TypeScript users but also JavaScript users.

-* Prividing a lot of examples written in TypeScript.
+* Prividing a lot more examples written in TypeScript.